Bundaberg Central, Queensland: History

 St Joseph's Catholic School was established in June 1876 by two Sisters of St Joseph of the Sacred Heart.
 It initially operated in St Mary's Church of the Holy Rosary with student numbers reaching 60 by the end of the first year of operation.
-Disagreements between Mary McKillop, the leader of the Sisters of St Joseph, and the Catholic bishops in Queensland led to the Sisters of St Joseph leaving Queensland with operation of the school passing in 1987 to five Sisters of Mercy from All Hallows' School in Brisbane.
+Disagreements between Mary McKillop, the leader of the Sisters of St Joseph, and the Catholic bishops in Queensland led to the Sisters of St Joseph leaving Queensland with operation of the school passing in 1897 to five Sisters of Mercy from All Hallows' School in Brisbane.
 The school relocated in 1908 and then again in 1918 to its current site in Barolin Street adjacent to the Holy Rosary Church.
 The Sisters of Mercy reduced their involvement with the operation of the school with the first lay principal appointed in 1985.

+Christian Brothers College opened a school for Catholic boys in February 1919.
+It closed in 1983 to amalgamate with Loyola College (a Catholic girls school) to form Shalom College, which commenced operation in 1984 in Norville.

+St Patrick’s Convent High School was officially established in 1915 for Catholic girls.
+In 1981, it was renamed Loyola College.
+It closed in 1983 to amalgamate with the Christian Brothers College (a Catholic boys school) to form Shalom College, which commenced operation in 1984 in Norville.

 Buss Park officially opened on Saturday 20 December 1930 replacing the former Market Square that had been an eyesore for many years.
 The site had originally been used for the first school.
 After World War I, there was a proposal to build a memorial hall on the site but this did not come to fruition.
 Local businessman Horace Buss then donated £500 towards city beautification with a particular desire to see the Market Square be converted into a public park and the park was named in his honour.